djo1975/School-Library/README.md

 - [📝 License](#license)

-# 📖 OOP school library:Add Person, Student and Teacher classes<a name="about-project"></a>
+# 📖 OOP school library: decorate a classs<a name="about-project"></a>

-**Add Person, Student and Teacher classes** In this project, I started building my school library app.
-In this initial step, I implemented the classes to represent students and teachers.
+**OOP school library: decorate a class** In this project, I used the Decorator design pattern to correct the names of people.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>